ida-arbeitszeit/arbeitszeitapp/docs/development_setup.rst

 .. code-block:: bash

-  coverage run --source arbeitszeit_flask,arbeitszeit,arbeitszeit_web -m pytest && coverage html
+  coverage run -m pytest && coverage html

 It is possible to disable tests that require a PostgreSQL database to run via an environment variable: